VCGIdbroderick/vt-school-districts/README.md

 ## Contact
 Current contact at AOE is Julie Robinson (julie.robinson@vermont.gov).
-Nicole Lee (nicole.lee@vermont.gov) is Julie's supervisor and another potential contact.
+Sean Cousino (sean.cousino@vermont.gov) is another potential contact.

 ## Timing
 [School district](https://geodata.vermont.gov/datasets/03147644b3db427e8117d9f7bf895a0b_56/explore) and [supervisory union](https://geodata.vermont.gov/datasets/08c21e8c8c094771b8308ddd7bb1db1e_55/explore) layers are updated annually for the FY starting on July 1 (e.g., FY2025 begins July 1, 2024).

 Contact Julie in late May/early June to inquire about any changes to SD or SU boundaries or names.
 Make edits in time to be published to portal by end of June/July 1 (Ivan will do this part).

+## Town Boundaries Updates
+Many SD and SU boundaries follow town boundaries.
+Verify that any changes to boundaries in BNDHASH are also reflected in the annual SD / SU updates (in addition to merges, dissolutions, new districts, etc. as communicated by AOE).
+The [BNDHASH All Lines metadata](https://www.arcgis.com/sharing/rest/content/items/ef665468eb254244b761f2f0cd13657f/info/metadata/metadata.xml?format=default&output=html) includes a changelog of any updates to town boundaries.
+These updates are only relevant if/when the town boundary is also an SD/SU boundary.

 ## Population Density Calculation
 In addition to boundary/name changes, the population density estimates in the SD layer should be updated based on the previous year's [population estimates by town](https://www2.census.gov/programs-surveys/popest/tables/) - navigate to folder containing appropriate year, /MCDs, /totals, file for "POP-50".
 See legislative requirements [here](https://legislature.vermont.gov/statutes/section/16/133/04010).